medizininformatik-initiative/Projectathon6-miracum1/README.md

 Searching for single ICD code in every requests.
 Fix for issue #19

+#### Feb 21, 2023
+Zipping all results to a single file - caraous cloud upload

 ## 2022 Step 1 - Select Abfrage

 ## Verwendung Step1